Love Never Dies

 "I was one of the people in the accident.
 Your father's car struck our car before it came to a stop," I said.

-"He must have stopped somewhere to get something to drink and left it on the console, it's the only thing I think that could of happened," his son said.
+"He must have stopped somewhere to get something to drink and left it on the console.
+It's the only thing I can think of that could have happened," his son said.

 "I just wanted to let you know that your father didn't die alone," I said.
 "He had a nurse and a doctor that were in the line of cars behind us; they worked on him until the ambulance arrived.
 They didn't take him in the Medevac helicopter and I really don't know why.
 I think they said his vitals were too low."